 Information systems professionals who want to lead teams and/or departments may get an MBA in information technology.
-Those who want to pursue a more technical managerial path may earn their master’s degree in computer science or information systems.
+Those who want to pursue a more technical managerial path may earn their master’s degree in computer science or masters degree in information systems.

 Specializations in information systems vary depending upon your precise career choice.
 Common specializations in the information systems management space are: